 Sextornionists keep control by making you believe that if you don’t obey, your life will be over.
 He convinces you that you don’t have options and there’s no way out.
 He’s wrong.

-We provide real-time crisis management from threat to actualization, advocate with law enforcement, and collaborate with contacts at major social media companies and adult websites to remove explicit content.
+C.A.
+Goldberg, PLLC provide real-time crisis management from threat to actualization, advocate with law enforcement, and collaborate with contacts at major social media companies and adult websites to remove explicit content.
 We can help you take back control and protect your reputation.
-To discuss your legal options, call 646-666-8908 or send our office a message to tell us what’s going on.
+To discuss your legal options, call 646-666-8908 or send our office a message for a confidential consultation.